uhkniazi/Schisto_medip/README.md

 object to be used by later scripts.

 # Fanny_downstream_sequences.R
+# Fanny_downstream_sequences_human.R
 Very similar to previous script, but extracts only the genes and converts them to downstream regions.
 Extracts sequences for those regions and writes in a FASTA file with some nucleotide frequencies as outputs.

+Second one extracts data from human genome.

 # 02_features_overlaps_casette.R
 The script uses a casette feature object created earlier (create_features_from_gff.R), Pooled Medip Peaks object created earlier
 (01_dismiss_to_gff.R) and removes peaks not belonging to any class i.e. 'none'.
 We create a matrix with each column representing a feature from the casette, the rows representing each gene from that feature, and count how many times they overlap the medip GRanges object.
 The summary is reported in a bar plot and a csv file.

+# 02_features_overlaps_casette_2.R
+Remake of the previous script and counting as described here https://www.evernote.com/shard/s288/nl/38698211/f1df55b2-238d-41b7-858b-bd86f5b1ea43

 # 03_bis_seq_vs_medip.R
 Data published by frank lyko downloaded as bed format.
 It was imported as a csv file and converted to a GRanges object.
 The Sequence